Loewner evolution driven by complex Brownian motion (with simulations by Minjae Park)

 Almost surely, $Y_t/t \rta \BB{E}(f^0(X_0^0))$ as $t \rta \infty$.
-Moreover, if $\BB{E}(f^0(X_0^0)) = 0$, then a.s.\ for each $\ep> 0$ there are arbitrarily large times $t$ for which $|Y_t | < \ep$. \end{lem}
+Moreover, if $\BB{E}(f^0(X_0 )) = 0$, then a.s.\ for each $\ep> 0$ there are arbitrarily large times $t$ for which $|Y_t | < \ep$. \end{lem}

-In our applications of Lemma~\ref{lem-stationary-sde}, we will take each of the $X^j$'s to be equal to the stationary process $\tz \mapsto e^{i\wh\theta_{\tz}(\zz)}$.
+In our applications of Lemma~\ref{lem-stationary-sde}, we will take $X$ to be equal to the stationary process $\tz \mapsto e^{2 i\wh\theta_{\tz}(\zz)}$.
+The needed recurrence condition for $X$ follows from Lemma~\ref{lem-recurrence}.
 We prove Lemma~\ref{lem-stationary-sde} by applying the following elementary result from ergodic theory.